 But that soup is made with dried peas, and I had never even considered the idea of making soup with fresh (or frozen) peas until I saw Soni’s recipe over at Soni’s Food.
 (You should totally follow her blog if you’re not already!
 She’s got some amazing recipes to check out, like this Mixed Vegetable Curry, Thai Meatballs, and homemade Paratha!
 It all looks so amazing.)

 My recipe is a little different from Soni’s because I just couldn’t let go of that smokey flavor I love in my Split Pea Soup.
-I wanted to keep it meatless (read: EASY. no defrosting please.) so instead of smoked ham I sprinkled in some smoked paprika as well as some chipotle chili powder.
+I wanted to keep it meatless (read: EASY. no defrosting please) so instead of smoked ham I sprinkled in some smoked paprika as well as some chipotle chili powder.
 (Did you know that chipotle chilis are just smoked jalapeños?)
 The result is creamy, smokey pea perfection.

-Also I have a secret to tell those of you who are reading the post instead of skipping to the recipe, I didn’t measure the celery for the recipe.
+I have a secret to tell those of you who are reading the post instead of skipping to the recipe, I didn’t measure the celery for the recipe.
 (Suckas!
 They’ll never know!)
 It says “1 cup” down there but I really have no idea.
 Here’s the picture, how much does it look like to you?

 The point is that it doesn’t matter too much, so don’t sweat it.
 I rarely measure celery by the stalk (use 1 stalk, 2 stalks, etc.) because I’m obsessed with celery leaves.
 I start chopping the whole bunch, right from the end, so that I get all those delicious leaves in my soup.
 Celery makes for the BEST soup!